July's 'Buck supermoon' will look bigger and brighter than ever next Wednesday - NewsBreak

 Avid skywatchers may notice that the moon looks even larger and brighter than normal.
 That's because, for the third month in a row, the full moon will rise as a supermoon — or a full moon that occurs while the moon is around or at its closest point to Earth, also known as its perigee.
 This month, the moon reaches perigee at about 5 a.m.
 EDT (09:00 UTC) on July 13, just 10 hours before the full moon rises.

-Supermoons can appear larger and up to 16% brighter in the sky than the average full moon, according to timeanddate.com.
-The last two supermoons were June's Strawberry Moon and May's full moon, the Flower Moon, which also featured a total lunar eclipse.
-Next month's Sturgeon Moon, which peaks August 11, will be the final supermoon of the year, according to the Farmer's Almanac.
+Supermoons can appear larger and up to 16% brighter in the sky than the average full moon, according to timeanddate.com .
+The last two supermoons were June's Strawberry Moon and May's full moon, the Flower Moon, which also featured a total lunar eclipse .
+Next month's Sturgeon Moon, which peaks August 11, will be the final supermoon of the year, according to the Farmer's Almanac .Related stories

 Originally published on Live Science.